Chronology - Adaptation Committee

-It was held under the guidance of the Chair of the SBSTA and in collaboration with relevant
+It was held under the guidance of the Chair of the SBSTA and in collaboration with

-and economic diversification and was informed by a variety of
+experts on livelihood and economic diversification and was informed by a variety of

-Participants discussed economic diversification at the regional and national levels,
+Participants discussed economic diversification at the regional and national

-integrate efforts, in particular in the NAP process.
+can effectively integrate efforts, in particular in the NAP process.
 For more

 The report on the meeting will be made available for consideration by AC 9.
-In addition,
+In

-findings from the meeting.
+disseminate the findings from the meeting.

 16-17 April: Workshop on experiences, good practices, lessons learned, gaps

 The AC, in collaboration with the LEG, organized this workshop

-back to back with the NAP Expo, drawing upon experts and practitioners at different levels
+back to back with the NAP Expo, drawing upon experts and practitioners at different

-formulate and implement NAPs.
+process to formulate and implement NAPs.

-The workshop built on the outcomes of the previous year’s meeting organized by the
+The workshop built on the outcomes of the previous year’s meeting organized

-informed by an information paper (FCCC/SBI/2014/INF.14).
+workshop was informed by an information paper (FCCC/SBI/2014/INF.14).

-At COP 20, Parties decided that there is a need to enhance the reporting on the process to
+At COP 20, Parties decided that there is a need to enhance the reporting on the

-related to the process.
+existing reporting related to the process.
 The COP decided to explore reporting

 options as part of this workshop and to then further consider how to enhance

 reporting related to the NAP process at SBI 42.
 SBI 42 then initiated its

 in the workshop report (FCCC/SBI/2015/INF.6).